Systematic study of exotic $1^{-+}$ tetraquark spectroscopy: Summary

 While the hybrid interpretation has been extensively explored in the literature, the tetraquark scenario remains particularly compelling due to the rich internal dynamics inherent to four-quark systems.

-The masses and decay branching ratio of $1^{-+}$ light, charmonium-like, and fully-charm tetraquark states are studied using a constituent quark model (CQM) that incorporates a Cornell-like potential and the Breit-Fermi interaction.
+The masses and decay patterns of $1^{-+}$ light, charmoniumlike, and fully charm tetraquark states are studied using a constituent quark model that incorporates a Cornell-like potential and the Breit-Fermi interaction.
 The theoretical results for tetraquarks are compared with those of $1^{-+}$ exotic states.

-The lowest $1^{-+}$ light tetraquark state is around 1.9 GeV, which is significantly far from the observed $\pi_1(1400)$ and $\pi_1(1600)$ states.
+The lowest $1^{-+}$ light tetraquark state is around 1.9 GeV, which is significantly above the observed $\pi_1(1400)$ and $\pi_1(1600)$ states.

-The observed states $\eta_1(1855)$ and $\pi_1(2015)$ are located within the light tetraquark range.
-The theoretical results of branching ratio for $1^{-+}$ Y tetraquark state decaying to $\eta \eta'$ are equal to zero.
-Thus, the $\eta_1(1855)$ state observed from $\eta \eta'$ by BESIII cannot be accommodated in the current tetraquark picture.
+The observed states $\eta_1(1855)$ and $\pi_1(2015)$ are located within the light tetraquark range. $1^{-+}$ Y tetraquark states decaying to $\eta \eta'$ is strongly suppressed in our CSF overlap within the rearrangement mechanism.
+Thus, the $\eta_1(1855)$ state observed from $\eta\eta'$ by BESIII cannot be accommodated in the current tetraquark picture.

 The $\pi_1(2015)$ is assigned as $I=1$ E2 $1^{-+}$ light tetraquark state according to both mass agreement and the large decay ratio.
 More experimental data and theoretical studies are essential for making unambiguous assignments.